pierrbt/PlanksCutter/README.md

 It uses HTML, CSS and Javascript on client-side and Python on server-side.

 This is currently in development so feel free to add suggestions or PR.
+There are still some features to add !

 ---